francandon/XTuDo/docs/MESA/running_mesa.md

 If you are on macOS and Docker seems to keep a very large disk image even after pruning, Docker Desktop has a “Reset to factory defaults” option in its settings.
 Use it with care: it deletes all local images and containers.

 ---

-## 10. Next Steps

-Once you can:

-- Start the MESA container,
-- Run the tutorial example (./mk, ./rn),
-- Edit inlist_project and see changes in the plots and logs,

-you are ready to move on to the MESA exercises for this course (HR diagrams, lifetime vs. mass, internal structure, etc.).